CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 ### caching calculated sub-distribution

 Initially I thought the above implementation was pretty good.
 But after implementing and playing around with different inputs, I noticed that there was a sizeable delay when calculating large drop counts.
-For example, running `roll_kdn_drop_high(n=20, k=7, m=6)` took a couple seconds to calculate, and increasing the input values to `k=10, m=9` made the code completely hang.
+For example, running `roll_kdn_drop_high(n=20, k=7, m=6)` took a couple seconds to calculate, and increasing the input values to `k=10, m=9` took over 30 seconds.
 I done borked something.

 This whole issue was actually giving me flashbacks of when I was first learning to code on my own, back when I was doing Hacker Rank (effectively a LeetCode clone/ancestor) problems for fun.
 There were a handful of occasions where I'd write a recursive function and it would hang once the inputs got up to ~10-20 in size or magnitude.
 The solution: either rewrite use a non-recursive algorithm, or add in caching to the recursive definition.